bcgov/nr-bcwat/backend/database_initialization/README.md

 This file contains all the queries that need to be run after the static data is imported.
 It is mostly triggers that need to be set on some tables, as well as some manual inserts.
 This needs to happen after the data import is completed, else either the trigger will apply the function on data that is already correct or will try to insert an extra row to some tables, or the manual insert will look for data that does not exist.

-#### queries/static_data_queries.py
+#### queries/bcwat_obs_data.py

-This file contains the quries that needs to be ran to gather the data needed for the static data tables in the `to` database.
-This is separated to a different class of queries because the `station_id` that is being used for the new database only gets populated when the `station` table is populated, so the data coming from the `from` database needs to be correctly associated with the `station_id` in the `to` database.
+This file contains all the queries that needs to be ran to collect all the necessary data to complete a data migration from the original db to the new db.
+There are some queries that needs the `station_ids` of the stations that got inserted in to the `station` table.
+Those queries MUST be AFTER the `stations` entry in the dictionary, or else those queries that require the new `station_ids` will fail.

+#### queries/bcwat_licence_data.py

+This file contains all the queries that needs to be ran to collect all the necessary data to complete a data migration from the original db to the new db for the `bcwat_lic` schema.

+#### queries/bcwat_watershed_data.py

+This file contains all the queries that needs to be ran to collect all the necessary data to complete a data migration from the original db to the new db for the `bcwat_lic` schema.

 ## How to Run

 To run this script do the following:

 1. create and populate `.env` file in the `database_initialization` directory using the `.env.example`.
 The `from` database should be either `bcwt-dev` on Moose or `ogc` on Aqua-DB2.
 The `to` database should be the database you are trying to populate, and the `wet` should be `bcwt-staging` on Moose.

 2. Create a Python venv, and activate it with the following:

     ```